AndrewAMur/Google-Search-CLI/README.md

 ### Contributing

-We welcome contributions to improve the Google Search CLI!
+I welcome contributions to improve the Google Search CLI!
 To get started:

 1. **Fork the Repository**: Click on the "Fork" button at the top right of this page.
 2. **Clone Your Fork**: